Students as researchers

 Work with members of staff on their groundbreaking research projects.

-We give you the change to get involved with ongoing research at York St John University.
+We give you the chance to get involved with ongoing research at York St John University.

 This is an approved activity for section 6.1 of the Higher Education Achievement Report (HEAR).